See stories and progress from The CENTENNIAL Campaign for

 We are deeply appreciative of our donors and their support of UCLA’s endeavors.
 While there was a time when state funds covered almost every dollar UCLA needed to operate, today only 7 percent of the University’s total budget is paid for through the state’s general fund.
 Private philanthropy provides the resources UCLA requires to continue growing its stature as a global leader in the creation, sharing and application of knowledge.

-UCLA has recently launched The Centennial Campaign for UCLA in anticipation of the University’s 100th birthday in 2019.
+In May 2014, UCLA launched The Centennial Campaign for UCLA in anticipation of the University’s 100th birthday in 2019.
 The Campaign will ensure that UCLA remains intellectually vibrant and continues to serve California and the greater society as an extraordinary resource for knowledge creation and dissemination.

 Please visit LetThereBe.ucla.edu to find information about the need to increase the endowment and support for UCLA.